Puerto Rico: Climate

-Hurricane Dorian was the third hurricane in three years to hit Puerto Rico in 2019.
-The recovering infrastructure from the 2017 hurricanes, as well as new governor Wanda Vázquez Garced, were put to the test against a potential humanitarian crisis.
-Tropical Storm Karen also caused impacts to Puerto Rico during 2019.

-Climate change

 Biodiversity

 Puerto Rico is home to three terrestrial ecoregions: Puerto Rican moist forests, Puerto Rican dry forests, and Greater Antilles mangroves.
+Puerto Rico has two biosphere reserves recognized by the UNESCO Man and the Biosphere Programme: Luquillo Biosphere Reserve represented by El Yunque National Forest and the Guánica Biosphere Reserve.

 Species endemic to the archipelago number 239 plants, 16 birds and 39 amphibians/reptiles, recognized as of 1998.
 Most of these (234, 12 and 33 respectively) are found on the main island.
 The most recognizable endemic species and a symbol of Puerto Rican pride is the coquí, a small frog easily identified by the sound of its call, from which it gets its name.
-Most coquí species (13 of 17) live in the El Yunque National Forest, a tropical rainforest in the northeast of the island previously known as the Caribbean National Forest.
+Most coquí species (13 of 17) live in the El Yunque National Forest, the only tropical rainforest in the U.S. Forest Service system, located in the northeast of the island.
+It was previously known as the Caribbean National Forest.
 El Yunque is home to more than 240 plants, 26 of which are endemic to the island.
 It is also home to 50 bird species, including the critically endangered Puerto Rican amazon.